Journalist Detentions in Myanmar: Assessment from February 2021 to December 2025

 Faced higher charge and conviction rates

-Over the past two years and eleven months, the military has detained over 220 journalists from almost 100 media outlets, charging 175 with a crime under nine separate laws, mainly incitement, “false news”, and weaponized counter-terrorism provisions.
+Over the past five years, the military has detained over 220 journalists from over 100 media outlets, charging 178 with a crime under 10 separate laws, mainly incitement, “false news”, and weaponized counter-terrorism provisions.

 Despite all of this, Myanmar’s journalists and media outlets remain bravely committed to building a robust information ecosystem for a public desperately seeking to know the truth about military oppression.